f5devcentral/f5-agility-labs-Next/docs/class1/module5/lab1.rst

 |

-**12. Now let's go to the Windows Jump Host and check it out**
+**12. Let's validate the application through the UDF Firefox**

- Open Chrome, go to https://10.1.10.203 and you should see the Juice Shop app.
+ On the lab components, select "Access" under the "Ubuntu Jump Host" and select "Firefox."
+Within this proxied Firefox, go to https://10.1.10.203 and you should see the Juice Shop app.

  .. image:: ./pictures/final_check.png